zuphilip/ORCID-Source/orcid-model/src/main/resources/record_2.0/README.md

 The 2.0 API can not be used to edit the fields give-name, family-name or biography.

 ### Repeatable address field
-With 2.0 the address field can be repeated
+With 2.0 the address field can be repeated.

 ## Sample files: